Zeeguitarlove/K8s-project/commands.md

 ###### Associating IAM OIDC Provider with the Cluster ######

-eksctl utils associate-iam-oidc-provider --cluster demo-cluster --approve
+eksctl utils associate-iam-oidc-provider --cluster <your-cluster-name> --approve

 we need to have IAM OIDC provider because ALB controller that running need to talk to AWS resource.
 For it to talk it need to have IAM integrated